 Commented Out 2026

 The years start coming and they don’t stop coming, once said a wise man, and sure enough here we are in a new year.
 Twenty Twenty-Six, they’re calling it.
 An apt name.
 And it’s supposed to be a big year for AI.
 That is practically all anyone is talking about.
-And I’m nobody special, so I expect that I will spend a lot of this year learning about, thinking about and writing about AI.
+Well, I’m nobody special, so I expect that I will spend a lot of this year learning about, thinking about and writing about AI.
 I am right now in the process of writing a post on just that subject.
 Of course, I’ll have ChatGPT give it a look before I post it.
 It is 2026, after all.

 Of course, I am starting this blog at a time when it seems that AI is poised to take on much of the responsibility for all this computer stuff.
 I will put my thoughts about that into a firmer shape in the upcoming post.
 Maybe by the end of the year writing about code will be considered retro-computing.
 Sure, some people like tinkering with their Commodore 64 decades after the last one was sold.
 Its a harmless hobby.
 It may be that over the next year, much of what we are currently doing in the computing industry will be relegated to harmless hobby status.
 We shall see.
 My plan for this year is just to keep learning, much the same as any other year, and to keep my eyes open as things unfold.